 In April 2007 we entered into a license agreement with Thornton & Ross LTD, or T&R, pursuant to which we acquired exclusive North American rights to a dermatology product candidate called AltodermTM.
-AltodermTM is a novel, proprietary formulation of topical cromolyn sodium and is designed to enhance the absorption of cromolyn sodium in order to treat atopic dermatitis, or "eczema."
-This product candidate is currently being tested in a Phase 3 clinical trial in the United Kingdom.
-In a previously completed randomized, double-blind, placebo-controlled, parallel-group, Phase 3 clinical study in the United Kingdom the compound was administered for 12 weeks to 114 child subjects with moderately severe atopic dermatitis.
+Altoderm is a novel, proprietary formulation of topical cromolyn sodium and is designed to enhance the absorption of cromolyn sodium in order to treat atopic dermatitis, or "eczema."

+In a previously completed Phase 3 randomized, double-blind, placebo-controlled, parallel-group study, conducted in Europe by T&R, the compound was administered for 12 weeks to 114 child subjects with moderately severe atopic dermatitis.
 In the study results, published in the British Journal of Dermatology in February 2005, Altoderm demonstrated a statistically significant reduction in symptoms.
 During the study, subjects were permitted to continue with their existing treatment, in most cases this consisted of emollients and topical steroids.
-A positive secondary outcome of the study was a reduction in the use of topical steroids for the Altoderm-treated subjects.
-See Note 7 - Subsequent Events.
+A positive secondary outcome of the study was a reduction in the use of topical steroids for the Altoderm treated subjects.